 We will make regional land use plans for maximising the potential of every part of Scotland’s land to contribute to the fight against climate change.

 The new, statutory, five‑year Climate Change Adaptation Programme will set out around 170 policies and proposals.
 It is centred on our communities, climate justice, the economy, infrastructure and supporting systems, our natural, coastal and marine environments and our international partnerships.
 The programme is designed to address priority risks for Scotland and a number of research projects to help us better understand the action we will need to take.

 SEPA is supporting businesses to move beyond simply complying with environmental standards towards helping identify new opportunities which will generate innovation and investment.

 Clean air is essential for our health, wellbeing and economic prosperity.
 We are carrying out a comprehensive review of ‘Cleaner Air for Scotland’ – Scotland’s air quality strategy – building on the progress made to date to ensure our air is of the highest quality.

 We are protecting and improving our water environment through the River Basin Management Plans which will restore watercourses to a more natural condition, generating environmental and economic benefits including more opportunities for tourism and recreation.

+We have held extensive discussions with a wide range of stakeholders on our proposals for the future of fisheries management.
+We are now developing that framework and will consult further on firm proposals which will help to protect our environment, support and grow local businesses and protect and strengthen the interests of rural communities.
 We will explore where these 3 funds can be brought together to optimise the benefits such projects can bring to urban communities, regenerating those most deprived areas and bringing both health and economic benefits.

 The Cairngorms National Park, Loch Lomond & The Trossachs National Park and the Royal Botanic Garden Edinburgh are playing a key role in supporting the strong growth in the tourism sector.